larsbrinkhoff/emacs-history/README.md

   with the Symbolics Lisp Machines (zwei-NNN where NNN is the version of Zwei/Zmacs)"

+- zwei-lambda.tar.xz from Alfred M. Szmidt and Joe Marshall.

+  "This is for/from Lambda, I do not know the version sadly :( The copy comes from Joe Marshall who used to work at Gigamos."

 - Emacs 13.8 from http://decuslib.com/decus/vax85b/gnuemax/emacs/

   Possibly with VMS modifications.